Find Cheap Medicare Plans in Your Area

 With Medicare Part A, you could end up paying the deductible more than once a year if you have multiple hospitalizations that fall in different hospital benefit periods.

-For example, if you complete your three-day hospitalization on June 3 but are readmitted to the hospital on Aug.
-10, more than 60 days after you were discharged on June 3, you will have to pay the Part A deductible again because you are in a new hospital benefit period.
+For example, if you complete your three-day hospitalization on June 3 but are readmitted on August 10, more than 60 days after you were discharged on June 3, you will have to pay the Part A deductible again because you are in a new hospital benefit period.

-By the same token, if you are readmitted to the hospital within 60 days of being discharged, you would not pay the Part A deductible again because you have already paid it for that hospital benefit period.
+Along those lines, if you are readmitted within 60 days of being discharged from the hospital, you would not pay the Part A deductible again because you have already paid it for that hospital benefit period.

 How much do you pay after meeting your Part A deductible?